Cows

 Cattle Farming

 Before March 2024 there were no reports about H5N1 infections in cows outside of a laboratory experiment with high viral doses.
-Cattle was considered to not be very susceptible of influenza in general.
+Cattle was considered to not be very susceptible to influenza in general.
 Keeping large quantities of cows, often outside on pastures, has so far been considered a minor risk from a public health perspective.
-However, large quantities of cows could enable long chains of infection, which would be hard to detect since cows exhibit only minor symptoms.
-Recent infections of cows with H5N1 are attributed to contact with wild birds and coincide with the first documented cases of H5N1 in goats.
+However, large quantities of infected cows now enable long chains of infection and spillback into wild birds, resulting in additional human and poultry infections.
+The infections of cows with H5N1 coincide with the first documented cases of H5N1 in goats.
 Once again the issue is exacerbated by a lack of surveillance.

 Our findings show that HPAIV (H5N1) has the potential to infect bovine calves, at least after high-titer intranasal inoculation, and that conventional HI tests may underestimate such infections.
 Furthermore, asymptomatic shedding of HPAIV (H5N1) by infected calves and subsequent seroconversion seem to be possible, and even low levels of HPAIV (H5N1) might be sufficient to induce a detectable antibody response in contact calves.
 However, the possibility that the infectivity detected in the contact calf at 1 dpi was the result of residual inoculum cannot be ruled out.
 Although the question whether calf-to-calf transmission of HPAIV (H5N1) occurs could not be definitely answered by our study, bird-to-calf transmission resulting in seroconversion is probable.